jnoodle/WebStorm-Tips/WebStormTips.md

-You can quickly change the UI theme from dark to light or the over way around using the Quick Switch popup (Ctrl-`).
+**★ You can quickly change the UI theme from dark to light or the over way around using the Quick Switch popup (Ctrl-`).**

 <video controls style="max-width:100%" src="assets/DrWFItSX0AAK2G4.mp4"></video>